DukeRobotics/robosub-ros/foxglove/README.md

 - `toggle-controls-panel`: Panel to toggle controls on/off
 - `system-status-panel`: Panel that displays system usage of the onboard computer
 - `sensors-status-panel`: Panel that displays the connected/disconnected status of Oogway's sensors
+- `thruster-speeds-panel`: Panel that displays the current thruster speeds and publishes desired thruster speeds

 ### Layouts